-Judge rules in favor of ADFG in salmon suit, appeal filed
+Judge rules in favor of ADFG in salmon suit

 A state judge ruled in favor of the Alaska Department of Fish and Game in the lawsuit regarding the 2013 Cook Inlet salmon fisheries, but the commercial fishing group who filed suit will appeal to the Alaska Supreme Court.